-From stunning lights and nightly projections, to Christmas themed dishes and cocktails, there is so much to experience in the city at Christmas.
-As we approach the final stretch, we’ve put together a handy list of things to see and do before Christmas is done for another year.
+From stunning lights and projections to mince pies and magical photos, there’s so much to discover in the city at Christmas.
+Here’s a handy list of things to see and do before Christmas is over for another year.

 Watch the Christmas Projections

 The Gingerbread Village is a fun-filled activity for the whole family.
 Follow the heavenly scent to see Melbourne’s iconic landmarks, recreated in gingerbread.
 Open daily from Saturday 30 November to Tuesday 24 December at St Collins Lane.

 Return gifting regrets – for a good cause